Petru Rareș: Second period of rule

 It took over two years and various political changes in Transylvania and Moldavia before Petru was able to gain the sultan's forgiveness and regain the Moldavian throne in early 1541.
 Entering the country, he captured voievod Alexandru Cornea and his faithful boyars and killed them.
 Now, however, he was no longer trusted to wage wars, especially because he no longer retained his special links with Muntenia, his son-in-law Vlad VII Vintilă having been slain.
-Nor could he take back the Budjak, occupied by Suleiman, nor even the citadels of Ciceu and Cetatea de Baltă, except as simple fiefdoms (which he did in 1544), for their walls had been razed by George Martinuzzi.
+Nor could he take back the Budjak, occupied by Sultan Suleiman, nor even the citadels of Ciceu and Cetatea de Baltă, except as simple fiefdoms (which he did in 1544), for their walls had been razed by George Martinuzzi.

-In 1541, Rareş caught Transylvanian voievod István Majláth at Făgăraş, on the sultan's orders, and sent him to Constantinople.
-In 1542 he tried unsuccessfully to take Bistriţa.
+In 1541, Rareș caught Transylvanian voievod István Majláth at Făgăraș, on the sultan's orders, and sent him to Constantinople.
+In 1542 he tried unsuccessfully to take Bistrița.
 Another failure was his enthusiastic involvement in plans for a crusade by Christian princes against the Ottomans.
-He lent the head of the proposed crusade, Joachim II of Brandenburg, 200,000 florins, but the initiative was abandoned when Buda was besieged in 1542 and Rareş died, still a Turkish vassal, on 3 September 1546.
+He lent the head of the proposed crusade, Joachim II of Brandenburg, 200,000 florins, but the initiative was abandoned when Buda was besieged in 1542 and Rareș died, still a Turkish vassal, on 3 September 1546.
 He is buried in the monastery that he endowed, Probota Monastery.

 On the ecclesiastical and artistic front, he continued the tradition inherited from Stephen the Great.
-Aided by his wife Jelena, he built and repaired numerous churches, including in Baia, Botoşani, Hârlău, Târgu Frumos and Roman.
+Aided by his wife Jelena, he built and repaired numerous churches, including in Baia, Botoșani, Hârlău, Târgu Frumos and Roman.
 His most beautiful achievement is considered to be Probota Monastery.